daoo/autodesk/README.md

 ## Design

-The software consists of three components:

-  * Session logger
-  * Web server
-  * Timer server

-The web and timer servers run on the Pi and the session logger runs on the workstation.
+The software is built around a server `autodesk.server`.
+It runs on the Pi and controls the desk motors via GPIO, maintains the current desk and session state in a sqlite database, and also runs a timer that changes the desk state based on the current active time.

 The session logger monitors DBus and notifies the web server over HTTP (wrap it with SSH for security) of session activation and inactivation (lock/unlock) events.

-The web server maintains a database (SQLite) of desk (up/down) and session (active/inactive) events.
-Every time an event occurs, the active time is computed for the current desk state (that is how long have I been sitting or standing).
-This time is compared against a fixed limit and the timer server is notified about when the desk state should be changed next.
-The web server also provides an API for manually forcing the desk to a desired state.

-The timer server is communicated to over a named pipe with a dumb text protocol.
-It maintains a timer (fixed delay) and what the next state should be.
-The timer can be stopped and updated (shorter/longer delay or different next state).

 ## Usage